 Pull the garment apart and measure the space you need for the gusset.
 Then, measure the length from the top of the garment down to where you clipped or stop.

 - Notice the shape of the fabric because that will be the shape of your gusset.

 - Always add half an inch wider and longer for the seam allowance.

 Take the fabric for your gusset and draw the shape using your measurements.
-It is easier to draw a center line of the gusset, fold it in half, and mark the fabric according to the measurements.
+It is easier to draw a center line of the gusset, fold it in half, and mark the fabric according to the sizes.
 Don’t forget your 5/8″ seam allowance, before cutting the fabric.
-Also, draw a line from the cutting marks for easy cutting.
+Also, draw a line or marks for easy cutting.

-Turn the garment piece over and pin the gusset in place on both sides facing right sides together.
+Turn the garment piece over and pin the gusset in place facing right sides together.

-Tip: Pin the triangular fabric into the area you want to add a gusset to.
+Tip: Pin the triangular fabric to the area you want to add a gusset into.
 The triangular fabric with longer sides should be pinned to the sides of the clothing, while the narrow side would be attached at the top or bottom area.

 When you start sewing, put the needle down at the tip where you reinforce the bottom of the seam.
 Sew the gusset beginning from the bottom right straight up the end.
 Do the same on all sides of the gusset.